 - Analysis model helps investors to tell whether a CEO has been forced to leave

-The CEO resigns “to spend more time with his family”.
-With that wording, you know the score.
-If loved ones at home must serve as justification for the CEO’s move, the executive was probably fired.
+When a CEO resigns “to spend more time with his family,” you know the score.
+The executive was probably fired.

 We can, however, attempt to arrive at a reasonable assessment of the likelihood of a forced departure by systematically evaluating observable evidence.
 That’s why exechange developed the Push-out Score™ analysis model, which helps in gaining more clarity.